-Be Prepared To Answer the “Socialization” Question
+Be Prepared To Answer the “Socialization” Question When Homeschooling

 Throughout the years that our family homeschooled, we were ALWAYS questioned about our daughter’s socialization.
 It isn’t nearly the “problem” that non-homeschoolers make it out to be, but somehow that’s the first place their mind goes.
-The truth is, homeschooled children are actually much more likely to develop better social graces than their public-schooled peers.
+The truth is, homeschooled kids are actually much more likely to develop better social graces than their public-schooled peers.

-Common sense dictates that any child who is subjected to a widely varied group of people who are different ages will be more socially developed than those that spend most of their time in classrooms filled with 30 to 40 same-age peers.
+Common sense dictates that any child who is subjected to a widely varied group of people who are of different ages will be more socially developed than those that spend most of their time in classrooms filled with 30 to 40 same-age peers.
 These children also have access only to a limited number of adults, all of whom are authority figures and offer no room for social growth.

 For more information about homeschooling and socialization, CLICK HERE.

-Choose A Great Curriculum
+Choose A Great Homeschooling Curriculum

 The curriculum you choose for your homeschool can be a major determining factor in the success you see.
 Hopefully, by now you’ve researched your child’s learning style, your teaching style, and you know about some of the legal aspects, so you’re ready to embark on this most important leg of your journey.